smejkka3/smejkka3.github.io/_posts/2023-09-24-half-marathon-prep.md

 So, to anyone considering taking up a similar challenge, my advice is simple: trust the process, listen to your body, and don't be afraid to push your limits.
 The road to a half marathon may be long, but every step is a victory, and every milestone is a testament to your strength, both physically and mentally.

 Stay tuned for the next update on this transformative journey from weights to kilometers, as I continue to lace up and hit the pavement, one stride at a time.

+## Training for a Half Marathon: My Journey into Week 3 and 4

+Hello, dear readers!

+Two weeks into my half marathon training program and boy, do I have stories to tell.
+But first, a quick glance back.
+Remember that foundation-building plan I shared?
+It's been the blueprint for the last 14 days, and what a journey it's been!

+The first two weeks were about understanding my body, my rhythm, and my pace.
+While the easy runs on Saturdays and Thursdays felt surprisingly pleasant, the gym sessions reminded me of muscles I forgot I had!
+The rope jumping sessions on Tuesdays?
+A love-hate relationship.
+I loved the adrenaline, but my technique sure did need work.
+And yoga?
+An oasis of calm in an otherwise rigorous week.

+Now, as I usher into week 3, I'm feeling a bit more confident.
+Let me share my experiences and plans for the next fortnight:

+### Update: Week 3-4 (September 23 - October 6, 2023):

+**Running:** Extending my running time to 30-40 minutes has been challenging, but the autumnal winds and the beautiful changing leaves are motivation enough.
+With every step, I remind myself of the end goal: a successful half marathon.
+The Thursday runs, in particular, have become my time to introspect, to take in nature, and to push myself just a tad bit more.

+**Gym Sessions:** I've continued my strength training, adding a few more reps here and there.
+The squats, lunges, and especially the core exercises, are slowly but surely becoming my best friends.
+Who knew the path to a marathon also leads to toned abs?

+**Rope Jumping:** The rope and I, we've come to an understanding.
+I've finally started enjoying my sessions, focusing more on the rhythm and less on tripping.
+The added bonus?
+It's excellent cardio that complements my running sessions.

+**New Addition - Foam Rolling:** This, my friends, has been a game-changer.
+Post-run, I've taken to foam rolling, focusing on my calves and hamstrings.
+The relief is immediate and incredibly satisfying.
+If you've never tried it, I can't recommend it enough.

+**Feelings & Reflections:** The overarching sentiment at this stage?
+Excitement mixed with a tinge of nervousness.
+The commitment to train every day, to wake up even when the bed feels incredibly inviting, is what's testing me more than the physical exertion.

+**Goals for the next weeks:** As I inch closer to the end of the month, my goals are set.
+I aim to master that 40-minute run without a break, fine-tune my rope jumping technique, and perhaps, just perhaps, indulge in a cheeky cheat meal (or two!).

+Stay tuned, everyone.
+The journey continues, and as always, your support and kind words propel me forward.
+Here's to more miles, more stories, and that ultimate finish line. s